How Many Pay Stubs for a Mortgage? Lender Requirements [2026 Guide]

 Documentation Requirements by Loan Type

-While most loan types require the same basic documents, there are differences:
+While most loan types require the same basic documents, there are differences depending on the specific mortgage program you choose:

 Pre-Approval vs. Full Approval: Same Documents

 A common misconception is that pre-approval requires fewer documents.
-In reality, a legitimate pre-approval uses the same documentation as full approval:
+In reality, a legitimate pre-approval uses the exact same documentation as full approval.

 Pre-Approval